The Glittering Dilemma: Buying vs. Selling Gold in Today’s Market

 De-Dollarization and the Gold Price Surge

 In the past few months, the surge in gold prices has been attributed to de-dollarization, as experts suggest.
 De-dollarization refers to countries diversifying away from the US dollar in their international transactions and foreign reserve holdings.
 China, among other nations, has actively increased its gold reserves, while geopolitical tensions— America froze Russia's dollar reserves due to the Ukraine-Russia war, which prompted Russia to move away from the dollar— this have further fueled this trend.
-Notably, the People's Bank of China acquired a substantial 225 tons of gold in 2023, emphasising gold's enduring significance as a valuable asset.
+Notably, the People's Bank of China acquired a substantial 225 tons of gold in 2023, emphasizing gold's enduring significance as a valuable asset.

 There are several reasons to believe that gold prices may increase.
 During the financial year 2022-23, the interest rate hikes by the United States of America were a significant reason for the rise in gold prices.
 The US Federal Reserve is now taking initiatives to decrease interest rates, which could make gold an attractive investment as a safe-haven asset.
 When interest rates are lower, traditional interest-bearing investments yield less, potentially making gold more appealing to investors looking for safety or to hedge against inflation.
 This dynamic can indeed influence the flow of investment into gold and affect its price.